Do you want to find out more about holiday guiding? Then look no further because we’ve got you covered!

 When you invite girls explain to parents what will be included in the programme and don’t be afraid to charge to reflect this.
 To keep costs to a minimum, we have grants and funding to cover costs associated with running holiday programmes.
 Our CashBack and Gannochy Trust-funded Development Workers can help you make an application.

 Don’t forget to make sure that there are enough adults to meet the correct ratios if the group is leaving the meeting place.

 Want to bring new girls into Girlguiding?
 Got a waiting list and not sure how to reduce it?
 Flexible guiding can help everyone to join in the fun and adventure.
-Moira, Scottish Chief Commissioner, teamed up with her local secondary school for a camp with a difference – find out what she learned.
+Former Scottish Chief Commissioner Moira teamed up with her local secondary school for a camp with a difference – find out what she learned.